Sad news today in Bangkok as it has been announced Thailand’s most popular Muay Thai stadium – Lumphinee Boxing Stadium – will be closing down.

 According to the Bangkok Post, the organization that owns the land may use it for commercial development and the Army Welfare Department, which runs the stadium, has decided the Muay Thai stadium needs to be updated.

 So, the famous Lumphinee Muay Thai Boxing Stadium will be closing down in early 2014 and moving to a bigger site.

 And, as has already happened in the past when the popular Suan Lum Night Market was closed down, Lumphini Stadium will reopen far out of town — and few people, other than die-hard Muay Thai fans, will likely ever go there.

 So where is the new location of the Lumphinee Muay Thai Stadium?
 The Thai army’s sports facility on Ram Intra Road?
 Where?

-So, in what seems to be becoming more and more typical modern Thai style old buildings or tourist spots, that have value for Thais and visitors to Thailand alike, are closed down and moved out of the main downtown area to far less convenient locations.
+So in what seems to be becoming more and more typical modern Thailand, old buildings or tourist spots that have value for Thais and visitors to Thailand alike are closed down and moved out of the main downtown area to far less convenient locations.

-Maybe, if the owners of that stadium have any sense, they’ll start holding Muay Thai fights every night of the week, so that those of us who do like to see a fight in a convenient location can still do so.
+Maybe, if the owners of that stadium understand the opportunity, they will start holding Muay Thai fights every night of the week so that those of us who do like to see a fight in a convenient location can still do so.